Framed defects in ABJ(M): Introduction

 Finally, we propose a holographic interpretation of framing in the strong coupling regime, identifying it with the coupling of the dual string worldsheet to the background Kalb-Ramond $B$ field in the $\text{AdS}_4 \times \mathbb{CP}^3$ geometry.
 As in localization, this coupling naturally selects framing number equal to one, aligning with the expectation that the string solution probes supersymmetry preservation in a deeply quantum regime of the dual operators, requiring the absence of anomalies.

 Altogether, our work elucidates the fundamental role of framing in the quantum dynamics of ABJ(M) Wilson loops, clarifies its interplay with supersymmetry and RG flows, and opens new avenues for understanding its effects in both field theory and string theory contexts.
+To summarize the main achievements of our work: \begin{itemize} \item We compute the expectation value of $1/24$ BPS Wilson loops perturbatively at arbitrary framing. \item We establish that framing one is the appropriate supersymmetry preserving prescription for perturbative calculations of BPS loops. \item We explicitly show that at framing one cohomological equivalence holds at the quantum level, meaning that their expectation values are all captured by the same matrix model. \item Supersymmetry implies identities between defect correlation functions (e.g. vanishing of the stress tensor one-point function) which we find to hold at the quantum level precisely for $\mathfrak{f}=1$. \item We find that in general framing precludes a direct application of the $g$-theorem for defects in ABJ(M). \end{itemize}

 The rest of the paper is organized as follows.
 After section \ref{sec:theory} where we briefly review BPS Wilson loops and framing in ABJ(M) theory, in section \ref{sec:perturbative} we compute the most general 1/24 BPS Wilson loop at generic framing and for any value of the parameters.
 Up to two loops, we clarify the effects of framing on the loop integrals and discuss framing exponentiation.
-Examples of correlation functions on framed defects are computed in section \ref{sec:corrfunctions}, where a particularly interesting relation between the one-point correlation function of the defect stress tensor, superconformal anomalies and framing emerges.
-The effect of framing on correlation functions is then used to address the more general question of the role of framing in the classification of line defects in three dimensions.
-Section \ref{sec:gtheorem} is devoted to the discussion of the $g$-theorem in the presence of framing.
-In particular, we provide geometrical evidence of why the theorem is not working for some ranges of framing values.
+Examples of correlation functions on framed defects, and in particular the one-point function of the defect stress tensor, are computed in section \ref{sec:corrfunctions}.
+Section \ref{sec:gtheorem} is then devoted to the discussion of the $g$-theorem in the presence of framing.
 Finally, in section \ref{sec:strongcoupling} we discuss framing at strong coupling, exploiting the holographic description of Wilson loops in terms of minimal surface string configurations extending in ${\rm AdS}_2 \times {\mathbb{CP}}^3 \subset {\rm AdS}_4 \times {\mathbb{CP}}^3$.
 Framing is identified with a non-trivial Kalb-Ramond $B$-field, which the string may couple to.
 We provide a few arguments in favor of this identification.
 The paper closes with section \ref{sec:conclusions}, where we summarize the main results and highlight possible future developments.